Mircea Badea

-Mircea Radu Badea ([ˈmirtʃe̯a ˈradu ˈbade̯a]; born February 24, 1974, in Bucharest, Romania.
-He is a Romanian political satirist, television host, media critic, radio personality and occasional actor.
+Mircea Radu Badea ([ˈmirtʃe̯a ˈradu ˈbade̯a]; born 24 February 1974 in Bucharest, Romania) is a right-wing libertarian conservative Romanian political satirist, television host, media critic, radio personality and occasional actor.
 He is widely known as host of În gura presei (The Talk of The Press) a show based on the daily news, that airs on Antena 3.

 Badea started as a radio host, but later branched into television as a co-host of the Tele7ABC Bună dimineața, România (Good Morning, Romania) morning show.
-Together with Bună dimineața, România co-host Teo Trandafir, he went on to work for the Intact Media Group and host a show on Antena 1, called Dimineaţa devreme (Early morning), and then hosted another show on Antena 1 called Teo şi Mircea Şou (Teo & Mircea Show).
+Together with Bună dimineața, România co-host Teo Trandafir, he went on to work for the Intact Media Group and host a show on Antena 1, called Dimineața devreme (Early morning), and then hosted another show on Antena 1 called Teo și Mircea Șou (Teo & Mircea Show).
 He has also had several film roles as an actor.
-Badea became the host of În gura presei on Antena 3 in late 2004.
+Badea became the host of În gura presei on September 13, 2004, originally aired on Antena 1, then on Antena 3.
 Together with longtime friend Călin Stanciu, he is a co-executive-producer of the show.
 After Badea started În gura presei, he steadily gained popularity and critical acclaim, which also led to enduring controversy and resentment amongst various Romanian media personalities.

-Badea has gained significant acclaim as an acerbic, satirical critic of Romanian politics and most Romanian media outlets, in particular the coverage of Realitatea TV, Evenimentul Zilei, or România Liberă.
-In spite of its type of satire, În Gura Presei and Badea himself have been nominated for a number of entertainment, news and journalism national and international awards.
+Badea has gained significant acclaim as an acerbic, satirical critic of Romanian politics and most Romanian media outlets, in particular the coverage of Realitatea TV, Evenimentul Zilei, and România Liberă.
+In spite of its type of satire, În Gura Presei and Badea himself have been nominated for a number of entertainment, news, and journalism national and international awards.

 Early life

-Badea was born in 1974 in Bucharest and attended the Tudor Vianu National High School of Computer Science in the early 90s.
-After graduating, he enrolled as a computer science student at the Bucharest Academy of Economic Studies in Bucharest.
-Jeana Gheorghiu, a very well known Romanian journalist and a family friend, got him his first job as a radio host in the early 90s.
+Badea was born in 1974 in Bucharest and attended the Tudor Vianu National College of Computer Science in the early 1990s.
+After graduating, he enrolled as a computer science student at the Academy of Economic Studies in Bucharest.
+Jeana Gheorghiu, a very well known Romanian journalist and a family friend, got him his first job as a radio host in the early 1990s.

-In 2009 he won an APTR (Romanian Association for Television Programs) award, category "One Man Show".
+In 2009, he won an APTR (Romanian Association for Television Programs) award, category "One Man Show".